-DBMS Definition: What is Database Management Software (DBMS)?
+What is Database Management Software (DBMS) used for?

-Over the years, new DBMS software has been introduced with different architecture and application focus.
-One such example of database software is advanced database systems that meet the requirements of modern-day database applications in terms of offering data modeling, data integration capabilities, support for multimedia data, etc.
+Over the years, new database management systems has been introduced with different architecture and application focus to meet the high performance modern-day requirements., providing support for data modeling, data integration, multimedia data, machine learning etc.

 Main Features of a DBMS